-Corresponding author email:osarbu@mail.ru
+Corresponding author email: osarbu@mail.ru

 Historically, living conditions in rural communities in Moldova were poorer than those of urban areas.
 Rural areas have lagged behind urban areas in terms of major indicators of economic welfare, recording lower incomes, higher poverty rates, low employment and lower indicators on health and education.
-Low productivity of agricultural activities is given by the large number of farms with small surfaces, small-scale use of modern technologies and the overemployment of rural population in agriculture.
+Low productivity of agricultural activities is given by the large number of farms with small surfaces, small-scale use of modern technologies and the over-employment of rural population in agriculture.
 In these conditions, between employment in agriculture and poverty it is creating a vicious circle from which the rural population can not get out but only through the development of small industries in rural areas and traditional agricultural restructuring.

-Keywords: occupational activities, employed population, depopulate rural economy faced a series of imbalances caused by the transition to the market economy.
-Although a lot of changes. structural. institutional, behavioural, legal, adjustments and readjustments have been made in this period, the aim of which was to ensure the best possible features of the new economic mechanism based on market relations. competition and efficiency, there were registered a series of failures in relation to the decrease of economic indicators, worsening quality of life, degradation of human capital.
+Key words: occupational activities, employed population, depopulate rural

+During the last twenty years the national economy faced a series of imbalances caused by the transition to the market economy.
+Although a lot of changes, structural. institutional. legal, behavioural. etc. adjustments and readjustments have been made in this period, the aim of which was to ensure the best possible features of the new economic mechanism based on market relations. competition efficiency, there and were registered a series of failures in relation to the decrease of economic indicators, worsening quality of life, degradation of human capital.

 Along with these changes in social and economic life, the situation in the labour market is quite poor too.
 The labour market in its turn, as a secondary market, fully reflects both progress and failures of the national economy.

 Currently, labour relations occur in the developing labour market.
 This market includes both the elements and mechanisms inherited from the socialist economy and new elements specific to a modern market economy.
-There appeared some imbalances that result in increasing unemployment and deterioration of the social protection in the labour market on the one hand and in the inefficient use of labour. accompanied by the decrease in labour productivity and, consequently, substantial reduction in workers' real wages on the other hand.
+There appeared some imbalances that result in increasing unemployment and deterioration of the social protection in the labour market on the one hand and in the inefficient use of labour, accompanied by the decrease in labour productivity and, consequently, substantial reduction in workers' real wages on the other hand.
 Thus, the correlation between productivity, competence and the level of workers' wages is rather low and employed people sometimes live in poverty.
-Sometimes the employed have lower incomes than the unemployed.[2]
+Sometimes the employed have lower incomes than the unemployed.
+[2]